Marie Kingué: Healing and divination

 In 1784 and 1785, Kingué practiced healing, herbalism, divination, and midwifery.
 In a time when the religion was outlawed, she may have also acted as a vaudoux queen.
-The terms kaperlata (Note: A feared and reckless health professional hired by lower-class white people and free black people, sometimes for spiritual illnesses.) and hospitalière were variously used to encompass her.
+The terms kaperlata (Note: A feared and reckless health professional hired by lower-class white people and free black people, sometimes for spiritual illnesses.) and hospitalière were variously used to describe her.
 Court documents assert that Kingué could heal many illnesses, kill, and resuscitate.
 She specialized in nursing supposed evil spells and gave herbal remedies to lower-class white people, people of color, and slaves.
 Though it was also outlawed to manufacture them, Kingué gained prominence as far as Limbé and Plaisance for selling talismans.
 They cost 10 to 12 gourdes and reportedly carried spiritual powers against illnesses.
 She held gatherings where she performed witchcraft on the talismans, then distributed them, often while a male sorcerer sang and led dances.

 By 1784, slaveowners trusted Kingué to divinate poisoners in their workshops.
 Belhumeur was one of her clients.
 Neighbours claimed he overworked a few of his slaves to death, though he did not accept this conclusion and asked Kingué to determine whether the workers were poisoned and, if so, the culprit.
 After performing a ritual, she surmised that his home held a conspiracy, and without holding a trial, he tortured and killed the slaves whom Kingué accused.
 Her service of discovering poisoners in workshops was so high in demand that she and Polidor, now her assistant, began initiating students.
 In another instance, Kingué invited Belhumeur to the hut of a sick pregnant woman she was assisting.
 The woman reportedly gave birth to a dead snake under her care, which left Belhumeur awestruck.
 This incident fueled Africans to revere Kingué as a god, or at least associate her with Mbumba, a divine Kongolese snake spirit.
 Some Africans committed theft to pay for her services.